viettd14/Smart-City-Hanoi-City-Vietnam/README.md

   <img width="600" src="https://i.imgur.com/xyGSoQ1.png" alt="Hanoi's orientation towards building Smart City 2030">
 </p>
 <p align="center">
-  <em>Hình 2: Hanoi's orientation towards building Smart City 2030</em>
+  <em>Figure 2: Hanoi's orientation towards building Smart City 2030</em>
 </p>
 <p align="justify">Hanoi has prioritized four sectors: healthcare, education, transportation, and tourism in building Smart City.
 In 2017, all these areas began implementation, combined with the development of e-government, administrative reform, forming the foundation for building a Smart City.</p>
 <p align="justify">In terms of urban transportation, Hanoi has introduced the Iparking smart application for convenient car parking, allowing users to find and pay for parking through their phones.
 This application has been deployed in all districts of Hanoi.</p>